 The vocation of the Lutheran teacher in today's P-12 Lutheran schools.
 Course includes methods and strategies for teaching the Lutheran Christian faith, the servant leadership role of the Lutheran teacher in classroom, congregation and community.
 Field Experience: Required.
-Prerequisite: Acceptance to Teacher Education
+Prerequisite: Acceptance to the College of Education.
+Fee: Required.